marius-ogrean/m-test-crawler/README.md

 That's why I chose it, to ensure that high performance requirements can be met.

 The logic of the parsing of datapoints is in the class CompanyDataIndexer.
 The datapoints are stored in Apache Solr.
+I chose Solr instead of Elastic Search because it is free.

 Steps to run the crawler:
 -